Month: June 2019

 A version of this article originally appeared on MadeByHemp.com It’s time again for another post from my friends over at MadeByHemp.
 Today we are answering a question I hear from people who are curious about hemp oil specifically CBD hemp oil, and how to take Read more

-I was recently on Quora and a variation of the same question kept coming up in my feed: “What foods can I eat to lower cholesterol?”
-Since I am ever the problem-solver and I love the healing power of food, I decided to do some research and write an article detailing the types of foods you can eat to help naturally lower cholesterol levels.
+I was recently on Quora, and a variation of the same question kept appearing in my feed: “What foods can I eat to lower cholesterol?”
+Since I love solving problems and believe in the healing power of food, I decided to research and write about foods that can naturally lower cholesterol levels.

 What Is Cholesterol And Why Should We Lower It?

-According to the dictionary, cholesterol “is a compound of the sterol type found in most body tissues.
+According to the dictionary, cholesterol is “a compound of the sterol type found in most body tissues.
 Cholesterol and its derivatives are important constituents of cell membranes and precursors of other steroid compounds.”
-Doesn’t reveal much, does it?
-What the heck is a sterol?
-It turns out that a sterol is a type of lipid or fat that is biosynthesized by all animal cells, including ours.
+But what exactly is a sterol?
+A sterol is a type of lipid or fat produced by all animal cells, including our own.

-Cholesterol then is essentially a type of body fat that we make naturally.
-It’s used by our bodies to make cell membranes, tissues, and other steroidal compounds that are essential for us to survive.
-We make two types of cholesterol that are transported in the blood throughout our bodies:
+In essence, cholesterol is a type of fat our bodies produce naturally.
+It’s essential for creating cell membranes, tissues, and other steroidal compounds necessary for survival.
+We make two types of cholesterol, both transported in our blood:

-According to the CDC, HDL makes up most of the cholesterol in our bodies, and having high levels of HDL can raise our risk for heart attacks and strokes.
-Conversely, LDL cholesterol absorbs cholesterol and carries it back to the liver where it is flushed from the body.
-Having high levels of HDL cholesterol can lower your risk for heart attacks and strokes.
+According to the CDC, HDL makes up most of our body’s cholesterol.
+However, high levels of HDL can raise the risk of heart attacks and strokes.
+In contrast, LDL absorbs cholesterol and carries it to the liver, where it’s expelled from the body.
+Having high levels of HDL cholesterol can lower your risk of heart attacks and strokes.

 Can Some Foods Help Raise Cholesterol?

-Now we know that our bodies naturally make cholesterol, is it possible that some of the foods we eat can also raise cholesterol levels?
+Since our bodies naturally produce cholesterol, can certain foods increase cholesterol levels?
 The answer is both yes and no.

-• Shellfish (many contain compounds that help to lower LDL or “bad” cholesterol)
+• Shellfish: Contains compounds that help lower LDL cholesterol.

-• Grass-fed meats and organs (great source of heart-healthy omega-3 fatty acids, protein, iron, and antioxidants)
+• Grass-Fed Meats and Organs: Source of omega-3 fatty acids, protein, iron, and antioxidants.

-• Sardines (excellent source of iron, selenium, phosphorus, zinc, copper, magnesium, and vitamin E.)
+• Sardines: Packed with iron, selenium, phosphorus, zinc, and magnesium.

-• Processed Meats like bacon, hot dogs, and sausages (linked to increased risk of heart disease and colon cancer)
+• Processed Meats: Bacon, hot dogs, and sausages increase the risk of heart disease and cancer.

 Which Foods Help Lower Cholesterol?

-• High-fiber foods like oatmeal and beans help reduce LDL cholesterol levels
+• High-Fiber Foods: Oatmeal and beans help reduce LDL cholesterol.

-• Fruits and vegetables help lower LDL cholesterol levels and prevent heart disease
+• Fruits and Vegetables: Lower LDL cholesterol and protect against heart disease.

 What About Supplements?